 Additionally, for the divide-and-conquer strategy without projection, two parallel processes can find two \T-inconsistent assignments sharing the same \T-literals and different \B-literals, inevitably generating two redundant \T-lemmas.
 With projection, instead, the partial assignments fed to different processes differ only on \T-literals, thereby mitigating this issue.

-Lastly, as discussed in the next paragraph, partitioning can help enumerate smaller \T-lemmas, which have stronger pruning power and thus reduce the number of enumerated \T-lemmas.
+Lastly, partitioning can help enumerate smaller \T-lemmas (see next), which have stronger pruning power, thus reducing the number of enumerated \T-lemmas.

-\paragraph{Results on the size of \T-lemmas.} As a further insight into the \T-lemmas that have been enumerated by the different strategies, we analyze the median size (i.e., the number of literals) of the generated \T-lemmas.
-The results are shown in \cref{fig:tlemmas-mediansize-all-synth,fig:tlemmas-mediansize-all-planning} for synthetic and planning problems, respectively.
+\paragraph{Results on the size of \T-lemmas.} As a further insight, we analyze the median size (i.e., the number of literals) of the \T-lemmas enumerated by the different strategies.
+The results are shown in \Cref{fig:tlemmas-mediansize-all-synth,fig:tlemmas-mediansize-all-planning} for synthetic and planning problems, respectively.
 Since we only show points for problems solved by both the compared strategies, so that plots in \Cref{fig:tlemmas-mediansize-all-planning} only have a limited number of points.

 We observe that different techniques do not consistently improve or worsen the size of \T-lemmas, with a notable exception for partitioning, which, on planning problems, allows for finding much smaller \T-lemmas.
 We conjecture that this may be due to the fact that, with projected enumeration, the literal selection heuristics of the SMT solver may prefer selecting projection atoms first.
 Hence, early-pruning calls~\cite{barrettSatisfiabilityModuloTheories2021} to the \T-solver{} are more likely to cut \T-inconsistent branches involving only projection atoms.
-This hinders the generation of bigger \T-lemmas with atoms from different partitions, which are intrinsically redundant by~\cref{prop:partitioning}.
+This hinders the generation of bigger \T-lemmas with atoms from different partitions, which are intrinsically redundant by~\Cref{prop:partitioning}.